sifisKoen/K8s-and-Docker-Tutorials/CreateMyOneFirstWebApp.md

 ===============

-So now we wan to crate a new app.
+So now we want to create a new app.

 We need some code.